model-checking/kani/docs/src/conventions.md

 We are developing Kani to provide assurance that critical Rust components are verifiably free of certain classes of security and correctness issues.
-Thus, it is critical that we provide a verification tool is sound.
+Thus, it is critical that we provide a verification tool that is sound.
 For the class of errors that Kani can verify, we should not produce a “No Error” result if there was in fact an error in the code being verified, i.e., it has no “False Negatives”.